M.A. Program in Philosophy

 For a complete listing of our graduates and placement record, see our Masters alumni page.

-The Philosophy Department offers qualified MA students up to a 50% tuition fellowship, added to whatever outside fellowships or other tuition awards the student has gained on her or his own.
-In addition, qualified M.A. students have the opportunity to serve as teaching assistants or graders for undergraduate courses, for a stipend rate set annually by the department.
-In the 2015-2016 academic year, by TAing or grading one course per term for each of two terms, an M.A. student earns $8,000 in stipend.
-In addition, the department provides approximately $1,100 to cover the cost of a Carnegie Mellon health insurance policy.
+The Philosophy Department offers qualified M.A./M.S. students up to a 50% tuition fellowship, added to whatever outside fellowships or other tuition awards the student has gained on her or his own.
+In addition, qualified M.A./M.S. students have the opportunity to serve as teaching assistants or graders for undergraduate courses, for a stipend rate set annually by the department.
+In the 2023-2024 academic year, M.A./M.S. students can earn a $5,000 stipend for grading one course or a $6,000 stipend for serving as a TA.